 Most people don’t think of alfalfa as a food source.
 Sprouted alfalfa aside, it is not very tasty and we typically see it in the form of pet food or hay.
 However, if you choose to eat meat, eggs, or dairy products, you are indirectly consuming a good deal of alfalfa!
 Nearly all alfalfa is used for animal feed—especially for dairy cows.

 When evaluating products that come from animals, the Non-GMO Project Standard demands testing, traceability, and segregation all the way back to animal feed.
-This means that if a cow eats GMO alfalfa as part of her ration, her milk can’t be Non-GMO Project Verified.
 A very large portion of all GMOs are grown for animal feed, which means animal feed presents an important opportunity to effect change in our shared food system.
 When you choose Non-GMO Project Verified animal products, you are helping to say “no” to GMO alfalfa and the problems that go with it.

 Roundup Ready Alfalfa Means More Glyphosate

 Nearly all GMO alfalfa is grown for herbicide-tolerance.
 HT crops such as Roundup Ready alfalfa allow farmers to apply chemical pesticides such as glyphosate or 2-4D directly to the crop instead of just spraying individual weeds.
 Over time, these crops have led to a dramatic increase in glyphosate use.

 The newest deregulated form of GMO alfalfa is engineered to help cows digest it more easily by reducing the lignin content.
 Lignin is a cellular polymer that animals have a hard time digesting, but it is also important for carbon sequestration.